Theodore W. “Ted” Rector Scholarship by Binghamton University

 Number of Awards

-Each year, Binghamton University awards 10 scholarships to incoming freshmen.
+Each year, Binghamton University awards multiple scholarships to incoming freshmen.
 The number of scholarships may vary depending on the availability of funds.

 Target Group